Offer Strategy

 You should think of low-ticket offers as a way of getting paid to have a sales conversation with someone.

-You need to consult with new patients in order to find out what they actually need and sell it to them.
+You must consult with new patients to find out what they need and sell it to them.

 The problem is consults are perceived to be boring and scary.
-This why advertising a consultation alone doesn’t work — Even if it’s free.
+This is why advertising a consultation alone doesn’t work — even if it’s free.

-The solution is to advertise an introductory package that includes a treatment and consultation.
+The solution is to advertise an introductory package with a treatment and consultation.

 This way: